 PDXdesigns offers a HUGE variety of printing options!
-Everything from large format offset, to short run digital….. vehicle signage to t-shirts and promotional items.
+Everything from large format offset, to short-run digital….. vehicle signage to t-shirts and promotional items.
 We can source just about anything you can imagine, fast and at a VERY competitive price!
 Every client has unique needs so we have a very unique set of vendors and options to choose from.

 Our offset printing is awesome.
 We work with the best possible vendors who offer superior quality at an unbelievable price!
-We have HUGE selection of NEXT DAY items available in our offset category.
+We have a HUGE selection of NEXT DAY items available in our offset category.
 Along with expedited shipping, we can get your products delivered fast!
 We can drop ship directly to your event too!
 We use UPS ground exclusively so you know your products will be there fast and on time!

 Brochures w/ Mailing